Magna Steyr: MILA

 Magna Steyr created the MILA (Magna Innovation Lightweight Auto) brand for its technology and research.
-Several concept cars have been shown at motor shows.
+Several concept cars have been shown at motor shows under the MILA name.

 MILA Concept

-The showcar was presented at the IAA in Frankfurt in 2005 as a one-seater sportscar.
+The MILA was presented at the IAA in Frankfurt in 2005 as a one-seater sports car concept.
 The first prototype of the CNG-powered vehicle was built in 2006.
 Mila 2, the two-seater version, followed.

 MILA Future

-Presented at the Geneva Motor Show 2007, the Mila Future is a sculpture with four roof options: coupé, landaulet, coupster (a crossover between a coupé and a roadster) and roadster.
+Presented at the 2007 Geneva Motor Show, the Mila Future is a sculpture with four roof options: coupé, landaulet, coupster (a crossover between a coupé and a roadster) and roadster.